oracle/graal/docs/reference-manual/native-image/MemoryManagement.md

 Depending on the application, the amount of actually used Java heap memory can be much lower.
 To override this default behavior, either specify a value for `-XX:MaximumHeapSizePercent` or explicitly set the maximum [Java heap size](#java-heap-size).

 Be mindful that the GC needs some extra memory when performing a garbage collection (2x is the worst case, usually it significantly less).
-Therefore, the resident set size, RSS, can increase temporarily during a garbage collection which can be an issue in any environment with memory constraints (having little memory available, such as a container).
+Therefore, the resident set size, RSS, can increase temporarily during a garbage collection which can be an issue in any environment with memory constraints (such as a container).

 ### Performance Tuning